Vishnuictis: Vishnuictis chinjiensis

+Vishnuictis plectilodous

+It is currently considered the largest species within the genus Vishnucitis, even exceeding the size estimates of the previous record holder V. durandi.
+It is specifically known from a single lower M¹ discovered in Haritalyangar, Himachal Pradesh, India and date back to early Pliocene(8-4.5 million years ago) of Upper Dhok Pathan Formation, the lower M¹ tooth dimensions are 25.7 x 13 mm², making it the largest known viverrid of all time, even bigger than those of Viverra leakeyi and Pseudocivetta.

+The species etymology is the combination of the two words plectilis and οδούς (odoús), where the Latin plectilis "plaited; intricate" alludes to the complex cuspids of the known lower M¹ tooth, that varied in height and shape, and the Greek οδούς (odoús) means "tooth".
+The complexity of the tooth also suggests that V. plectilodous might have been more omnivorus, unlike V. durandi which is most likely a hypercarnivore on the basis of its dentition.

+Vishnuictis hasnoti

+This species was discovered in the Hasnot region of Salt Range, Pakistan by Pilgrim, though he described the taxon as having affiliates with Lutrinae and described it as Lutrine gen ind., hasnoti.

+In 2025, Barry considered this taxon as a type of viverrid and recombining the species in the genus Vishnuictis, this classification was further supported by Anek Ram Sankhyan and his team later in the same year.
+The M¹ dimensions of Vishnuictis hasnoti are 14.5 x 7.5 mm², with the weight being 9 to 20 kg, making it comparable in size with Civettictis civetta, the rocks where the holotype was discovered date back to 11.4 to 9.8 million years ago and is the part of Chinji Formation.

+The species name is after Hasnot region of Pakistan, where the holotype was originally discovered.

 Description

-The holotype of V. durandi was discovered by W. E. Baker and M. K. Durand in the year 1836 from the Himalayan region.
-In 1868, Hugh Falconer had conducted research on the fossils and described it as possible new unnamed species of Canis.
-In 1884, Richard Lydekker also conducted the research on the specimen but described it as a type of viverrinae and described it as Viverra durandi, where the species name is after H. M. Durand, who discovered the fossils.
-In 1932, Pilgrim as also conducted a detailed research of the specimen and found out that it is quite distinguishable from the genus Viverra and described it as a species of the new genus Vishnuictis.

-V. durandi and V. salmontanus are known from multiple skulls described as overall being extremely high and slender.
+V. durandi and V. salmontanus are known from multiple skulls described as overall being extremely high and slender, similar to Civettictis civetta.
 Other species are known from multiple teeth and mandible fragments.
 Specimens of V. plectilodous suggest a possibly omnivorous diet and a body size larger than previously thought.

 Distribution

 The oldest known fossil record of Vishnuictis is V. africana (named after the continent of Africa) from the Muruyur Formation of Kenya, which date to the Middle Miocene.
 In Asia, V. salmontanus has been reported from the Dhok Pathan Formation and the Yuanmou Formation (China).
 V. plectilodous (India) and V. hasnoti (Pakistan) are also known from Dhok Pathan Formation outcrops.
 V. hariensis is known from Late Miocene Nagri Formation (India).
 V.? chinjiensis is reported from the Middle Miocene Chinji Formation of both India and Pakistan and is the oldest known Asian species of the genus.
-The species V.? durandi and V. hinduensis have been reported from the Pliocene to Pleistocene Pinjor Formation (India).
+The species V.? durandi and have been reported from the Pliocene to Pleistocene Pinjor Formation (India).